matt-sasaki/sasaki-site/content/project/seasonal_adapt/index.md

 categories:
 date:
 draft: false
-excerpt: Widespread marine invertebrates often have distributions encompassing a large ranges of environmental conditions.
-Paired with their (usually assumed) large potential for gene flow, these species can be interesting model systems to study the balance between selection and gene flow.
+excerpt: Organisms in temperate environments often experience a large seasonal range of temperatures.
+In species with short generation times, this may drive patterns of rapid adaptation across generations.
 layout: single
 links:
 - icon: door-open